 - Flu-like symptoms, such as nausea and diarrhea.

 - Extreme anxiety.

 - Numbness and tingling in extremities.

-Medically supervised detox can help you endure the withdrawal process by managing your withdrawal symptoms and keeping you as comfortable as possible so you don't turn back to using in order to escape the discomfort.
+Medically supervised detox can help you endure the the often difficult withdrawal process by managing your withdrawal symptoms and keeping you as comfortable as possible so you don't turn back to using in order to escape the discomfort.

-After detox, you'll begin the real process of recovery which generally involves rehab and/or outpatient treatment.
-Each of these options will include some form of addiction treatment therapy.
-You may also consider aftercare such as admission to a sober living facility, to ensure that you have gained the skills and support to continue your recovery after treatment ends.
+After detox, you'll begin the real process of recovery which generally involves rehab and/or outpatient-based care.
+Each of these options will include some form of individualized and evidence-based therapy.
+You may also consider aftercare such as admission to a sober living location or facility, to ensure that you have gained the skills and support to continue your recovery after treatment ends.

 The road to recovery can be long, but it will be made much easier with the help of a committed team surrounding you or a loved one.
 If you're ready to stop suffering, call 1-888-744-0069Who Answers? to speak with someone who can help you find the care you are looking for.